Neelith/Hermes/Hermes/Results/README.md

 # Result Object Documentation

 The `Result<T>` object is a generic type that provides a robust way to handle operations that can either succeed with a value or fail with errors.
-It includes support for metadata at both the result and error levels.
+It includes support for metadata at both the result and error levels, and features implicit conversion operators for seamless integration.

 ## Core Components

-### Result<T>
+### Result (Base Class)
-The main generic result type that can contain either a success value or a collection of errors.
+Non-generic result for operations that don't return a value.
+Serves as the base class for `Result<T>`.

 **Properties:**
 - `IsSuccess`: Boolean indicating if the operation succeeded
 - `IsFailure`: Boolean indicating if the operation failed
-- `Value`: The success value (throws if accessed on failure)
 - `Errors`: Read-only list of errors (empty for success)
 - `Metadata`: Optional dictionary for attaching metadata to the result

+**Factory Methods:**
+- `Result.Ok(metadata?)`: Create a successful result
+- `Result.Ko(errors, metadata?)`: Create a failed result with multiple errors
+- `Result.Ko(error, metadata?)`: Create a failed result with single error
+- `Result.Ko(errorCode, errorMessage, metadata?)`: Create a failed result with code and message

+### Result<T>
+The main generic result type that can contain either a success value or a collection of errors.

+**Additional Properties:**
+- `Value`: The success value (throws if accessed on failure)

+**Factory Methods:**
+- `Result<T>.Ok(value, metadata?)`: Create a successful result with value
+- `Result<T>.Ko(errors, metadata?)`: Create a failed result with multiple errors
+- `Result<T>.Ko(error, metadata?)`: Create a failed result with single error
+- `Result<T>.Ko(errorCode, errorMessage, metadata?)`: Create a failed result with code and message

-### ResultError
+### IError / Error
 Represents an error with structured information.

 **Properties:**